 Uh, What Is Snail Cream and Will It Keep Me Young Forever?

-Well, snail slime is packed with many of the ingredients—including hyaluronic acid and peptides—that are commonly added to beauty products.
+Well, snail slime is packed with many of the ingredients—including hyaluronic acid, glycolic acid and peptides—that are commonly added to beauty products.
 In addition to soothing inflammation, snail creams (like Mizon’s Snail Recovery Gel Cream and Shangpree’s Snail Moisture Mask) can also help fade dark spots and scars.
 Not to mention that these creams can purportedly also plump creased skin and battle acne, naturally.

-But here’s the catch—while many derms are fans of the bizarre ingredient, lab studies on the efficacy of snail slime have been largely inconclusive, we say it can’t hurt to try.
+But here’s the catch—while many derms are fans of the bizarre ingredient, lab studies on the efficacy of snail slime have been largely inconclusive.
+Our take?
+Hey, it can’t hurt to try.
 If for nothing else than to answer the compliment “You are glowing” with “Thanks, it’s snail excrement!”
 And hey, we’re all for trying new things.